ministryofjustice/moj-frontend/docs/components/interruption-card.md

 The interruption card should be the only body content on a page.
 The only other elements can be the header, footer, phase banner, person profile, breadcrumb or back link (which are all persistent).

-Do not add form elements (such as radio buttons) underneath the component, as this is not accessible.
+Do not add form elements (such as radio buttons) underneath the component.

 ### How often to use it

 This interruption card works well when used sparingly.
-This keep it significant, and distinct from standard service pattern pages.
+This is to keep it significant, and distinct from standard service pattern pages.

 When considering it in a specific case, think about: